George Simons | October 19, 2022

 If you are being subjected to this type of harassment, do not give up hope.
 You have legal options and tools available that can show you how to beat 11 Charter Communications in court.
 This article will teach you everything you need to know about 11 Charter Communications, your rights as a consumer, and how to win in court.

 11 Charter Communications is a debt collection company headquartered in Stamford, Connecticut.
 You may be surprised to learn that 11 Charter Communications is not the actual name of the company that has unleashed debt collectors on you to pursue a purported delinquent account.
 The actual legal name of the company is Charter Communications, Inc—also known as its brand name, Spectrum.
-That's right; 11 Charter Communications is the branch of Spectrum internet company that's in charge of debt collection.

 Many consumers have filed formal complaints against 11 Charter Communications, alleging their debt collection agents were overly aggressive, levied false threats about criminal charges, and violated numerous provisions of the Fair Debt Collection Practices Act (FDCPA).
-Specifically, 11 Charter Communications has received more than 15,000 complaints on its Better Business Bureau profile in the past three years.
+Specifically, 11 Charter Communications has received nearly 15,000 complaints on its Better Business Bureau profile in the past three years.
 The bulk of these complaints are related to poor customer service, billing errors, or misleading advertising.

 If you have received threatening emails, letters, and/or phone calls from 11 Charter Communications, do not fret.
 You have legal rights and can take affirmative steps to beat 11 Charter Communications with the help of the tools and insights offered by SoloSuit.